4-Methylamphetamine: Pharmacodynamics

 In animal studies, 4-MA was shown to have the lowest rate of self-administration out of a range of similar drugs tested (the others being 3-methylamphetamine, 4-fluoroamphetamine, and 3-fluoroamphetamine), likely as a result of having the highest potency for releasing serotonin relative to dopamine.

+4-MA produces the head-twitch response in rodents similarly to para-chloroamphetamine (PCA).